About

 Anup joined the Lab in 2021 after serving as director of the Center for Biological and Engineering Sciences at Sandia National Lab.
 There, he managed critical capabilities in support of Sandia's Energy & Homeland Security, Global Security, Nuclear Deterrence and Advanced Science, and Technology portfolios.

 Anup is internationally recognized for his scientific leadership in microfluidics, having published more than 100 peer-reviewed publications and patented 40 inventions.
-He holds a bachelor of technology degree in chemical engineering from the Indian Institute of Technology, in Bombay, India, and a doctorate in chemical engineering from North Carolina State University.
+He holds a bachelor of technology degree in chemical engineering from the Indian Institute of Technology, in Bombay, India, and a Ph.D. in chemical engineering from North Carolina State University.

 Shannon Ayers

-Laser Systems Engineering and Operations Division LeaderShannon Ayers first started at Livermore Lab in 1998 as an intern working on the Extreme Ultra-Violet Lithography project and currently serves as the Division Leader for the Laser Systems Engineering and Operations (LSEO) Engineering Division as well as a National Ignition Facility (NIF) Laser and Alignment Section (LASE) lead.
-LSEO is responsible for maintaining a vibrant workforce to support the engineering needs of the NIF&PS directorate and LASE is responsible for the performance, operations, and maintenance of the NIF laser and alignment systems.
+Laser Systems Engineering and Operations Division LeadShannon Ayers is the Division Leader for the Laser Systems Engineering and Operations (LSEO) Engineering Division as well as a National Ignition Facility (NIF) Laser and Alignment Section (LASE) lead.
+LSEO is responsible for maintaining a vibrant workforce to support the engineering needs of the NIF&PS directorate, and LASE is responsible for the performance, operations, and maintenance of the NIF laser and alignment systems.

-Prior to NIF, Shannon served as project engineer and manager of several optics processing projects in support of the Global Security and Physical and Life Sciences directorates.
+Prior to supporting NIF, Shannon served as project engineer and manager of several optics processing projects in support of the Global Security and Physical and Life Sciences directorates.
+When not supporting the NIF facility operations or capability enhancements, Shannon is engaged in workforce development efforts to support an environment that fosters innovation at LLNL.
+She holds a degree in mechanical engineering.

-He currently leads LLNL’s Computational Engineering Division.
-This organization has over 160 technical staff with expertise in Engineering Modeling and Simulation, Data Analytics and Decision Science, and Signal and Image Processing.
+Computational Engineering Division LeadMike Goldman is the Division Leader for the Computational Engineering Division.
+This organization has approximately 300 engineering, scientific, mathematical, and administrative professionals with expertise in engineering modeling and simulation, data analytics and decision science, and signal and image processing.
 This collection of analytic expertise supports many Laboratory programs, external projects, and research collaborations.

 Travis Paladichuk